JuliaJohns/Jekyll/myblog/endpoint2.md

 Endpoint description

-## Send a GET request to endpoint 1
+## Send a GET request to endpoint 2

 To send a GET request:

 1. List step 1.

-    This is a result statement that talks about something....
+    This sentence adds more detail about step 1 and introduces an unordered list:
 		* Insert non-sequential note about step 1 here.
 		* Insert note about step 2 here.